Cost-Saving Ideas: Going Green and Saving Greenbacks

-- Life-Cycle Cost Analysis - This methodology takes into account all costs related to a project - from its design to its disposal - and considers both capital and operation and maintenance costs.
-The U.S. Department of Transportation’s publication Life-Cycle Cost Analysis Primer [pdf] provides an excellent introduction to this subject on its website.
+- Life-Cycle Cost Analysis – This methodology takes into account all costs related to a project - from its design to its disposal - and considers both capital and operation and maintenance costs.
+The U.S. Department of Transportation’s publication Life-Cycle Cost Analysis Primer [pdf] provides an excellent introduction to this subject.

 Many of these carry the Energy Star label.
 Energy Star products meet strict guidelines for energy efficiency.
 It is estimated that these products use up to 50 percent less energy than conventional items.
 Benefits of Energy Star labeled products include reduced energy costs, reduced pollution, extended product life and decreased maintenance.